rowjay/django-skeleton/README.md

 1. cd to /opt/my-deployment-dir
 2. run "git pull --ff-only".
 In general, you don't want to be doing any committing or merging out of the deployment working copy.
 3. run "./env/bin/python manage.py migrate" to update the database with any new schema changes
+4. run "./env/bin/python manage.py collectstatic" to update the static files
-4. run "sudo supervisorctl restart all" to restart all running gunicorn processes
+5. run "sudo supervisorctl restart all" to restart all running gunicorn processes